 When a student is charged by federal, state, or local authorities with a violation of law, the University has the ability to grant special consideration to individuals regarding the student conduct proceedings, due to legitimate circumstances and an absence of imminent danger.
-Legitimate circumstances will be determined by the Dean of Students.
+Legitimate circumstances will be determined by the Vice President of Student Development or designee.

-I. Filing Complaints
+I. Reporting Incidents

 Any person may file a written complaint against any student for violations of the Student Code of Conduct.
-Complaints shall be requested in writing and submitted to the Dean of Students.
+Complaints shall be requested in writing and submitted to the Vice President of Student Development or designee.
 All complaints should be submitted as soon as possible after the event takes place or as soon as the complainant becomes aware of an incident, preferably within forty-eight (48) University business hours.
 The student conduct process requires a written statement from the Complainant, unless other documentation outweighs the need for the written statement.
-Complaint forms may be acquired online at https://www.ecok.edu/student-development/student-development-home/resources.
+Complaint forms may be acquired online on the portal - MyECU>Student>How Do I Documents>Student Development Office Forms>General Misconduct Report Form